andreeeeeea/GoalBond/README.md

 If it takes a bit for it to register your request, that's because I'm using the free tiers of Render and Netlify to host the website.

+The backend may go down at times, IF the supabase database goes inactive - if that is the case, I'll start up the database again.

 ### TO DO:
 1. ~~Add functionality to the add group button (the one from the Account page works).~~ ADDED!
 2. Revamp account page. - In progres...